Cabela's Big Game Hunter: 2004 Season: Gameplay

 Game spawns throughout each map in random quantities each hunt.
 No less than the minimum amount of game per level will spawn, and usually no more than 12–15 animals will spawn per level.
 Any animal bagged will respawn shortly after the player bags it.
 Lower spawn rate often requires the player to notice which dots respawn, especially when hunting multiples of the same species.
 Some game may spawn near the player as the player loads the level.
 If the player spawns next to a hostile species, there is a chance the player can be attacked while spawning in.

 When the player wades into water deeper than waist-level, they will begin to swim.
 The same controls for walking and running on land apply.
 However, the player cannot use any items while in the water.
 If the player drives their vehicle into water, they cannot retrieve it without restarting the hunt.

 The player will only take damage from overextending themselves physically, being attacked by a hostile animal, drowning, or crashing their vehicle.
 The player cannot take fall damage.
 The player can also not be damaged by cacti or other map assets.
 The player cannot take damage from falling into water.

 Any objects used by the player, besides the weapons, are not actually shown being used, even in third-person.
 Food, water, tactical equipment, calls, and lures are not shown in the player's hands being used.
 Stock audio is played and an effect is given.
 Only weapons, ground blinds, tents, tree stands, and tripods are shown being used, but they do not require actual setup.
 There are no animations for players embarking or disembarking vehicles, or setting up tents and equipment.

+Reception

+Cabela's Big Game Hunter 2004 Season received mixed reviews.